ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **customer_journey_conversion_analysis** flow to see your changes.

-### 5. Takeaways

-  1. How to implement Ascend Data Partitioning in a SQL transform

-### 6. Congratulations!
+### 5. Congratulations!
 You've completed Expedition 6!
-That was a tricky one, but your biggest adventure is still on the horizon!
+That was a tricky one, but definitely a worthwhile one.
+You've learned about a big concept in Ascend, data partitioning, which will definitely come in handy in the future.
+Hold on though, your biggest adventure is still on the horizon!
 Ready for the final expedition?

 ---